 - Pressure

-The pressure needed to inflate a patient’s lungs depends on the patient’s lung compliance and resistance to airflow.
+The pressure necessary to expand a patient’s lungs is contingent upon the lung compliance and the resistance to airflow:

 - Scalars